P2PE vs. E2EE: What’s the Best Payment Security Option?

 While this method is compliant with Payment Card Industry (PCI) guidance, E2EE requires intensive documentation and additional ongoing costs associated with PCI compliance.
 Merchants often hold the encryption keys, so merchants relying on E2EE will typically need to complete an annual PCI-DSS self-assessment questionnaire (SAQ) with over 300 questions.

 The numerous controls and security implemented across this entire value chain make P2PE an extremely secure encryption method—but also a high bar for vendors to clear.
 Only a select few vendors offer PCI-validated P2PE today, and we’re proud to be one of those few.

 We know you didn’t open your business so you could worry about transactions and payments operations.
 But we did.
-CSG Forte has a passion for safe and secure payment processing solutions.
-Learn more about CSG Forte’s secure in-person payments processing solutions or contact us to get started.
+Our team at CSG Forte has a passion for safe and secure payment processing solutions.
+Learn more about CSG Forte’s secure in-person payments processing solutions, or contact us to get started.